 *Phoenix, Arizona's METROCENTER was the earliest 5-anchor shopping mall in the United States.
 The complex opened for business in October 1973.

 *The Northgate Theatre, America's first shopping mall movie house, was dedicated September 28, 1951, at Greater Seattle's NORTHGATE CENTER.

 *Cinema I & II, at Peabody, Massachusetts' NORTHSHORE CENTER, was America's first mall multiplex.
 It was built as an outparcel of the existing shopping center and showed its first features May 29, 1963.

 *The AMC SixWest, the nation's earliest shopping mall six-plex, opened for business on January 22, 1969.
 The venue was located in Omaha's WESTROADS MALL.

 MISCELLANEOUS MALL FACTS:

-*The earliest shopping center parking garage was dedicated at PARKINGTON SHOPPING CENTER, in Arlington, Virginia, in November 1951.
+*The earliest shopping center parking garage was dedicated at Kansas City, Missouri's COUNTRY CLUB PLAZA in April 1923.

 *The shopping mall food court -as we came to know it- was developed over several years.
-Early prototypes existed as far back as the mid-1960s in California's SUNVALLEY CENTER, SOUTH COAST PLAZA and Sydney, Australia's ROSELANDS CENTRE.
+Early prototypes existed as far back as the mid-1960s in California's SUNVALLEY CENTER and SOUTH COAST PLAZA and at Sydney, Australia's ROSELANDS CENTRE.
 The first culinary complex to be referred to as a (quote-unquote) "Food Court" opened in 1971 at Philadelphia's PLYMOUTH MEETING MALL.
-This venture, a rather unsuccessful enterprise, was repeated -with greater success- at New Jersey's PARAMUS PARK MALL in 1974.
+This was an unsuccessful venture and was quickly removed.
+A more lucrative version opened at New Jersey's PARAMUS PARK MALL in 1974.